Doc Holliday: The Man and the Legend

 of the cemetery.

-Alexander Holliday, go for him.
-In fact, Doc's girlfriend, Kate Elder, recalled that one of Doc's
+Alexander Holliday, who would go for him.
+In fact, Doc's girlfriend, Kate Elder, recalled that

-cousins visited him in Tombstone after the shootout at the OK Corral.
-Dunn believes that this
+one of Doc's cousins visited him in Tombstone after the shootout at the OK Corral.
+I believe

-man was cousin Robert.
-After Doc's death, it seems reasonable that Robert would have
+that this man was cousin Robert.
+After Doc's death, it seems reasonable that Robert would